aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

 1. **Client** opens a WebSocket to `/agent?conversationId=<id>`.
 2. **Server** handles each message statelessly: loads context (from client or Blob), selects the agent pipeline (initial or modification), runs agents, streams AG‑UI events back, and asynchronously persists the updated snapshot to Azure Blob Storage.
 3. **Agents** (Clarification, Requirements, Wireframe, Coder, Modification) run in sequence on initial requests; follow‑ups bypass the first two agents.
-4. **Final app** is built in isolated Docker containers, tested with Playwright, then automatically deployed to Azure Static Web Apps with a permanent URL; the client receives a `RENDER_URL` event for `<iframe>` embedding and permanent access.
+4. **Final app** is built in temporary, isolated Docker containers created from pre-built base images, tested with Playwright, then automatically deployed to Azure Static Web Apps with a permanent URL; the client receives a `RENDER_URL` event for `<iframe>` embedding and permanent access.

 ---